-- Requires hotel employers to provide a “panic button” to any hotel worker who works alone in rooms without other employees present (like guest rooms or restrooms).
+- Requires hotel employers to provide a “panic button” to hotel workers assigned to clean or restock guest rooms or restrooms alone, including hotel housekeepers.
 A panic button is a portable emergency contact device that a hotel worker can quickly activate to summon prompt, on-scene assistance by a hotel security officer, manager or other appropriate hotel staff member designated by the hotel employer.

 - Requires hotel employers to develop, maintain and comply with a written anti-sexual harassment policy which shall:

 - Encourage hotel workers to report instances of sexual harassment and assault by a guest

 - Describe the procedure that a hotel worker and hotel employer will follow when a hotel worker reports sexual harassment or assault by a guest

 - Afford hotel workers the right to stop work and leave the immediate area where danger is perceived and be assigned to work on a different floor or work area away from the offending guest.

 - Prohibits hotel employers from retaliating against a hotel worker for reporting sexual harassment or assault by a guest, using the panic button, or exercising any other right afforded by the ordinance

 Who are the hotel workers protected by this ordinance?